A Brexit deal was finally agreed between the EU and the UK (Dec 24th) .

 Top Tip : If you want to avoid a delivery VAT bill plus an admin fee from a courier : – Avoid ordering from any UK retailer who doesn’t charge the Irish VAT after Brexit on orders over €22.

-You will know if Irish VAT has been applied because the total price on checkout should be 1% higher than the advertised price.
+You will know if Irish VAT has been applied because the total price on checkout should be about 2.5% higher than the advertised price.

-However – orders under €22 should not have any Irish VAT applied at all.
+However – orders under €22 should not have any Irish VAT applied at all before July 2021.

 How Much is €22 Euro in Sterling?